fabasoad/sarif-to-slack-action/README.md

     # (Optional) Color of the message when at least one finding has "Unknown" severity.
     # Defaults to "#800080".
     color-severity-unknown: "#800080"
-    # (Optional) Color of the message when there are no findings in the provided
-    # SARIF file(s).
-Defaults to "#d3d3d3".
-    color-severity-empty: "#d3d3d3"
     # (Optional) Color of the message when at least one finding has "Error" level.
     # Defaults to "#ff00ff".
     color-level-error: "#ff00ff"